Kyoto Protocol took effect in

 emissions are greater.
 The well-to-tank efficiency

-for kerosene is assumed to be the same as for diesel.
+for jet fuel is assumed to be the same as for diesel.

 The following parameters have been used